advertise

 The most visited city on Vancouver Island, the capital of BC, the gardens city, the most romantic city in Canada, home to the world's tallest free-standing totem pole, and many other facts bring the name of Victoria to mind.
 It is considered a four-season destination with its mild climate and lots of trails made it a heaven for cyclists.
 Isn't it all enough for you to have a visit?
 Just read more.

-Best Time to Visit Active pass lighthouse
+Best Time to Visit Active Pass Lighthouse

 Summer (June–September): Ideal for whale watching and ferry accessibility.